Report: Twitter’s Content Algorithm Can’t Differentiate Between White Supremacists And Republican Politicians

 President Donald Trump himself, who recently met with Twitter CEO Jack Dorsey, has already expressed his personal concerns that platforms such as Twitter are unfairly discriminating against conservative voices on social media.

 “[T]hey don’t treat me well as a Republican.
 Very discriminatory, hard for people to sign on.
 Constantly taking people off list.
-Big complaints from many people,” the president said in an early-morning Tweet.
+Big complaints from many people,” the president said in an early-morning tweet.
 Trump went on to suggest that Congress should get involved in the matter.